Summer school

 Besides looking for contestations in the literatures and presentations, we will also practice contestation.
 In small and large group discussions, we will aim to stimulate intellectual debate through various strands of argument and critique and problematize these from various angles.
 In this way, the course also explicitly incorporates development of academic debating skills.

-Altogether, the workshop and these debates are also meant to support the second objective of the workshop, namely to contribute to a broader understanding of the meaning and nature of political ecology in the 21st century.
+Altogether, the workshop and these debates are also meant to support a second objective of the spring school, namely to contribute to a broader understanding of the meaning and nature of political ecology in the 21st century.

 Target group and learning outcomes

-Participants in this course are expected to write a short statement (max.
-1 page A4) to: i) introduce who they are in terms of disciplinary background and education ii); outline how they (intend to) engage with the theme of environmental technologies in political ecology; iii) outline questions or issues on these themes with which they would like to engage; and iv) offer expectations from the course.
+Students participating in this course are expected to write a short statement (max.
+1 page A4) to: i) introduce who they are in terms of disciplinary background and education ii); outline how they (intend to) engage with the theme of life, death, biodiversity and extinction in political ecology; iii) outline questions or issues on these themes with which they would like to engage; and iv) offer expectations from the course.

-After successful completion of this course participants will be able to:
+After successful completion of this course students will be able to:

-- Demonstrate a thorough knowledge of new dynamics in the links between knowledge, power, technologies and the environment, and the intersections among these;
+• Demonstrate a thorough knowledge of new dynamics in the thinking on conservation, extinction and alternatives, and the intersections among these;

 Assumed prior knowledge